erew123/alltalk_tts/README.md

 - **Can be run as a** [standalone](https://github.com/erew123/alltalk_tts?#-running-alltalk-as-a-standalone-app) **or part of** [Text-generation-webui](https://github.com/erew123/alltalk_tts?#-installation-on-text-generation-web-ui)
 - **Model Finetuning:** Train the model specifically on a voice of your choosing for better reproduction.
 - **Local/Custom models:** Use any of the XTTSv2 models (API Local and XTTSv2 Local).
-- **Bulk TTS Generator/Editor:** Generate hours of TTS into one big file or have something read back to you.
+- **Bulk TTS Generator/Editor:** Generate hours of TTS into one big file or have something read back to you [demo](https://www.youtube.com/watch?v=hunvXn0mLzc).
 - **DeepSpeed:** A 3-4x performance boost generating TTS.
 [DeepSpeed Windows/Linux Instructions](https://github.com/erew123/alltalk_tts?tab=readme-ov-file#deepspeed-installation-options) [Screenshot](https://github.com/erew123/alltalk_tts/assets/35898566/548619c8-5f1b-47d0-a73d-54d2fee3f3db)
 - **Low VRAM mode:** Great for people with small GPU memory or if your VRAM is filled by your LLM.
 [Screenshot](https://github.com/erew123/alltalk_tts#screenshots)
 - **Custom Start-up Settings:** Adjust your default start-up settings.
 [Screenshot](https://github.com/erew123/alltalk_tts#screenshots)